simondebn/GestionCompetences2018/README.md

 `git clone https://github.com/simondebn/GestionCompetences2018.git`

 #### Database
-In the config folder you will find the `import.sql` file in order to create the MySql database along with the `db.php` that you will need to fill in order to connect to the database.
+In the `config` folder you will find the `schema_db.sql` file in order to create the MySql database along with the `db_default.php` which you will need to rename and that you will need to fill in order to use the database.

 ## Requirements